-This tour option differs from our standard option by replacing our guided Albatross viewing with a one hour wildlife cruise aboard the MV ‘Monarch’ to the albatross colony.
-The tour departs daily from Dunedin city in the mid-afternoon to the beautiful Otago Peninsula and its wildlife 'hotspots', catering to small groups and providing a glimpse into the world of tourism and conservation working in a symbiotic relationship.
-Providing absolutely unrivalled viewing of estuarine and marine wildlife.
+This tour is our recommended option differing from our standard option by replacing our guided Albatross viewing with a one hour wildlife cruise aboard the MV ‘Monarch’ to view the albatross colony and other marine wildlife.
+The tour departs daily from Dunedin city in the mid-afternoon to the beautiful Otago Peninsula and its wildlife 'hotspots', catering to small groups and providing a glimpse into the world of tourism and conservation working in a symbiotic relationship, providing absolutely unrivalled viewing of estuarine and marine wildlife.

 After re-joining our tour a further 25-30 other estuarine and marine bird species are seen during the experience around the bays and lagoons.

 As this tour duration is approximately six hours, the tour does not suit all children.
 Children under five years are free of charge and require parent to provide carry pack for walks (tour not suitable for pushchairs/strollers etc)

 Within 24 hours: NO REFUND (100% charge) or rebooking at no extra cost if availability permits.

 Some walking is required to access the yellow-eyed penguin private conservation area.
 The walk requires basic fitness as the terrain is hilly farm land, sandy beaches and stairways provide access the viewing hides.

 All tour options are an outdoor activity in a land where maritime weather prevails, the weather can change very quickly on the Southern coast at any time of the year.
 Always take warm and waterproof clothes.

 Walking shoes/boots with heavy tread are recommended and necessary if conditions are wet or muddy.